Will it glue? On short-depth designs beyond the unitary group: Unitary symplectic group

-Our lower bound on the depth of additive-error symplectic unitary designs proceeds in an exactly parallel manner to our lower bound on additive-error orthogonal unitary designs.
+Our lower bound on the depth of additive-error symplectic group designs proceeds in an exactly parallel manner to our lower bound on additive-error orthogonal group designs.
 We consider the canonical choice $J = i^{n}\bigotimes_{j=1}^n Y_j$, for which we prove the following theorem. \begin{theorem} Let $\mathcal{E}$ be an approximate symplectic unitary $k$-design with additive error $\varepsilon < 1/4$.
 Then at least one symplectic unitary must have a lightcone covering a $1/4$'th fraction of the qubits.
 This implies $\mathcal{E}$ must have circuit depth $d = \Omega(n)$ in $1\mathrm{D}$ circuits and $d = \Omega(\log n)$ in all-to-all connected circuits for any $k \geq 2$. \end{theorem}

 For completeness, we can also consider the alternative choice $J = i Y_1$ introduced in~\cite{garcia-martin_architectures_2024}.
 For this choice, all the local gates needed to construct global symplectic gates are all orthogonal, except the gates acting on the first qubit~\cite{garcia-martin_architectures_2024}.
-This implies that the depth lower bounds for orthogonal unitary designs (in Section~\ref{section:matrix_orthogonal}, based on~\cite{schuster_random_2024}) immediately hold for this choice of symplectic unitary designs as well.
+This implies that the depth lower bounds for orthogonal group designs (in Section~\ref{section:matrix_orthogonal}, based on~\cite{schuster_random_2025}) immediately hold for this choice of symplectic group designs as well.

 \begin{proof} To prove the theorem, we will show that any symplectic unitary with light-cone smaller than the system size can be distinguished from a Haar-random symplectic unitary using two parallel queries and constant-depth quantum and classical operations.